 As a grassroots nonprofit 501c3 organization -- formed by BIPOC women with abundant lived experience -- we embrace our power to be fluid in the projects we choose.
 Priority projects are determined by thoughtfully listening to members of our community and taking swift and dependable action.
 Also, we are scrappy and fierce and don't typically take no for an answer.

 Our HOPEmobile is a motorhome and the only one-stop shop in Minnesota addressing the social determinants of health -- all under one roof. in 400 hot meals a week, triage for social and medical services, winter gear, new socks and underwear, hygiene, harm reduction kits, and more.

 His tent was burned to the ground by a fire pit placed too c

 Your donations allow us to continue our meaningful, impactful work for overall community health, BIPOC youth advancement, essentials and services for our unsheltered neighbors, opioid prevention, and gun violence reduction.

 We employ recently unsheltered individuals at $20/hr and provide job skills, mentoring and support.

-We are paying BIPOC teenagers $14.50/hr to assist us with community-based projects and mentor younger kids.
-We believe giving youth skills and seeds will provide them with much more than a meal.
+We employ BIPOC teenagers at $15/hr to assist us with community-based projects, and mentor younger kids.